Changing How We Model Value in Health Care

 A new approach is needed: a transparent and open-source system for estimating the value of medical technologies in a way that centers on the patient, allows for a broad range of perspectives, incorporates the latest available evidence, and considers the full range of scientifically defensible approaches.

-Four Elements of the Open-Source Value Platform
+Four Elements of the Open-Source Value Project

 - Developer Resources.
 Building blocks for developing state-of-the-science decision models and other value tools made publicly available, and continually developed, improved, and expanded through engagement on the platform.